 You can also buy a sweat guard for the bike to prevent sweat dripping on the frame and also a rubber exercisee mat for the bike to stand on to prevent damage to the floor.

-Handlebars doesn’t cater for spinning hand positions nor do they come with aero bars or bullhorns
+- Handlebars doesn’t cater for all spinning hand positions nor do they come with aero bars or bullhorns

 CycleOps Phantom 5 Indoor Cycle Consumer Ratings